Recommendation: 13

 Recent Progress

-- In 2019, Congress passed the federal Endangered Salmon Predation Prevention Act (PL 115-329), giving state and tribal resource managers more flexibility to manage sea lion predation in the Columbia River to minimize impacts to salmon.
+• In 2018, Congress passed the federal Endangered Salmon Predation Prevention Act, giving state and tribal managers more flexibility to manage sea lion predation in the Columbia River to minimize impacts to salmon.
 The law allows the National Marine Fisheries Service to approve permits that will streamline the removal process of a designated number of sea lions from a portion of the Columbia River and adjacent tributaries each year.

 More details may be found in the progress reports in theĀ resources library.